Code-Institute-Submissions/stream-three-fullstack-final-project/README.md

 ### The Need

 The payment pattern for many businesses that provide a service is relatively common.
-It goes a bit something like this:
+It goes something like this:

     - A client contacts a service provider and asks them to produce a quote or tender for some work.
     - The client is sent the quote, and if approved a purchase order is issued to the service provider, promising to pay them for their services upon completion of work.